 The estate was hit hard by severe flooding during the notorious Boxing Day floods of 2015 when large parts of Brighouse and the wide Calderdale area were left badly damaged.
 The force of the water was so powerful that large bridges were wrecked and had to be rebuilt.

-The estate was flooded again in February 2019 so Yorkshire Packaging Systems (https://www.yps.co.uk/) have made sure they are now doubly protected against the risk of floodwater damaging their premises.
+The estate was flooded again in February 2019 so Yorkshire Packaging Systems (https://www.yps.co.uk/) have made sure they are now doubly protected against the risk of floodwater damaging their premises by installing flood protection and flood mitigation measures.

-They have an advanced slat system to keep the bulk of any floodwater from getting in through their warehouse doors but also have FloodSax alternative sandbags as a ‘safety net’ to make doubly sure.
+They have an advanced slat system to keep the bulk of any floodwater from getting in through their warehouse doors but also have FloodSax alternative sandbags as a ‘safety net’ to make doubly sure their flood protection is watertight.
 These can also be used inside – a FloodSax popped down a toilet can stop sewage floodwater from backing up into buildings.

 FloodSax were invented by Yorkshire entrepreneur Richard Bailey and manufactured by his company Environmental Defence Systems Ltd, based less than 10 miles away in Huddersfield.